 A new window opens, named “Create new task.”
 Type in ms-photos: and then press Enter on your keyboard or click or tap OK.

-These are all the options we found for opening Windows 10’s Photos app.
-Try them out and let us know which one works best for you.
+These are all the options we found for opening the Photos app in Windows 10 and Windows 11.
+Try them out, and let us know which one works best for you.
 Also, if we missed any, please let us know in a comment below, and we are going to update this tutorial accordingly.